Icinga/icinga2/doc/2-getting-started.md

 ### <a id="configuring-db-ido-mysql"></a> Configuring DB IDO MySQL

+First of all you have to install the `icinga2-ido-mysql` package using your distribution's package manager.

+Debian/Ubuntu:

+    # apt-get install icinga2-ido-mysql

+RHEL/CentOS:

+    # yum install icinga2-ido-mysql

+SUSE:

+    # zypper install icinga2-ido-mysql

 > **Note**
 >
 > Upstream Debian packages provide a database configuration wizard by default.